Labs64/laravel-boilerplate/README.md

 Now you can browse the site [http://localhost:8080](https://photolancer.zone)  🙌

+## Docker

+You may also be interested in the [Docker image](https://github.com/Labs64/laravel-boilerplate/tree/docker) for _Laravel 5 Boilerplate Project_.

 ## How to contribute

 Fork the repository, read the [CONTRIBUTE](CONTRIBUTE.md) file and make some changes.